What Should You Do If Accused of Burglary?

 Burglary Charges in California Penal Code 459

-It's still serious, but it's one of those situations where you can get something like that reduced down to a misdemeanor.
+It's still serious, but it's one of those situations where you can get something like that reduced to a misdemeanor.
 If you do well on probation, you could call it dismissed off your record.
 You're not as likely to go to prison, depending on your history and other factors.

 Of course, that's for a variety of reasons.
 Number one, it's hazardous when you go into someone's home.
 People and children are in there.
 People have guns in their homes, so there's a lot more likelihood of violence or death if you go into somebody else's home.

 A home is a sanctuary.
-It's a castle, and people feel violated when another individual goes into their home, and the legislature recognizes that and punishes for that.
+It's a castle, and people feel violated when another individual goes into their home, and the legislature recognizes that and punishes them for that.
 Judges and prosecutors all have homes.
 They all put themselves, whether they admit it or not, into the victim's shoes in a residential burglary case.

 You will not be able to get the felony off your record because there's no such thing as a misdemeanor residential burglary.
 It's a straight felony.
-You'll never be able to own, use or possess a weapon.
+You'll never be able to own, use, or possess a weapon.
 You'll never be able to vote in the United States, and there are many other problems.

 That conviction will stay on your record, so anybody who does a life scan on you if you're trying to get a job is going to see that.
 So, when you get a burglary case, all of the marbles are on the line, so you should get in front of an attorney like me who's been doing this for twenty-five years.